 - Replace the current state model for funding jails with a model that reflects actual costs.
 The current formula uses a per diem rate of dollars per day \$5 per day for local-responsible inmates and \$15 per day for state-responsible inmates far less than the actual daily cost of approximately \$371 to house an inmate.
-A percentage model that adjusts for inflation would accurately reflect the state's funding responsibilities. - Support a more robust state-local partnership in funding local jails, including a requirement for the Virginia Department of Corrections (VDOC) to accept state-responsible inmates into the state correctional system unless a local or regional jail agrees to continue holding such inmates at the applicable per diem rate. - The state should also provide additional funding to support behavioral health care for inmates in FY 2025, Fairfax County provided approximately \$2.1 million to support behavioral healthcare at the Adult Detention Center, while the state provided only approximately \$157,000.
+A percentage model that adjusts for inflation would accurately reflect the state's funding responsibilities. - Support a more robust state-local partnership in funding local jails, including a requirement for the Virginia Department of Corrections (VADOC) to accept state-responsible inmates into the state correctional system unless they are participating in a local program of rehabilitation. - The state should also provide additional funding to support behavioral health care for inmates in FY 2025, Fairfax County provided approximately \$2.1 million to support behavioral healthcare at the Adult Detention Center, while the state provided only approximately \$157,000.
 (Updates and reaffirms previous position.)